 1. Immerse yourself in individual entries and high level patterns

 Before you start organizing, immerse yourself in the data to get familiar with the stories you’ve collected and discuss what you find with colleagues.
 What's interesting or surprising about what scouts are showing and telling you?
 First review some entries individually, then absorb some of your data in aggregate to help surface initial findings and inform a more strategic approach when you go a step deeper with your analysis.

 View individual entries

 Click on an entry to bring up an expanded view.
 Here you can read responses, view media and see scout information.
+Click and drag across open-ended answers or video transcriptions to highlight text or to copy it as a quote, pre-formatted, to paste elsewhere.
 You can also add a bookmark to flag an individual entry with a single click, or write a note to share your opinion about a particular scout's entry with your colleagues.